meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/README.md

-## Text2SQL: Eval and Fine-tuning Tools and Quick Start Notebook
+# Text2SQL: Evaluating and Fine-tuning Llama Models

-This folder contains the `tool` subfolder, which has e2e scripts for evaluating Llama (original and fine-tuned) models on the Text2SQL task using the popular [BIRD](https://bird-bench.github.io) dataset, and e2e scripts for generating fine-tuning datasets and fine-tuning Llama 3.1 8B with the datasets.
+This folder contains scripts to:

+1. Evaluate Llama (original and fine-tuned) models on the Text2SQL task using the popular [BIRD](https://bird-bench.github.io) dataset in **3 simple steps**;

+2. Generate fine-tuning datasets (both with and without CoT reasoning) and fine-tuning Llama 3.1 8B with the datasets, gaining a **165% (with no reasoning) and 209% (with reasoning) accuracy improvement** over the original model.

+Our end goal is to maximize the accuracy of Llama models on the Text2SQL task.
+To do so we need to first evaluate the current state of the art Llama models on the task, then apply fine-tuning, agent and other approaches to evaluate and improve Llama's performance.

+## Structure:

+- data: contains the scripts to download the BIRD TRAIN and DEV datasets;
+- eval: contains the scripts to evaluate Llama models (original and fine-tuned) on the BIRD dataset;
+- fine-tune: contains the scripts to generate non-CoT and CoT datasets based on the BIRD TRAIN set and to fine-tune Llama models using the datasets;
-Before looking into the `tool` folder, you may start with the scripts and notebook in this folder to get familiar with how to interact with a database using natural language inputs bu asking Llama to convert natural language queries into SQL queries.
+- quickstart: contains a notebook to ask Llama 3.3 to convert natural language queries into SQL queries.

-For detailed instructions on setting up the environment, creating a database, and executing natural language queries using the Text2SQL interface, please refer to the [quickstart.ipynb](quickstart.ipynb) notebook.

-### Structure:

-- tool: A folder containing scripts for evaluating and fine-tuning Llama models on the Text2SQL task.
-- quickstart.ipynb: A Quick Demo of Text2SQL Using Llama 3.3.
-This Jupyter Notebook includes examples of how to use the interface to execute natural language queries on the sample data.
-It uses Llama 3.3 to answer questions about a SQLite database using LangChain and the Llama cloud provider Together.ai.
-- nba.txt: A text file containing NBA roster information, which is used as sample data for demonstration purposes.
-- txt2csv.py: A script that converts text data into a CSV format.
-This script is used to preprocess the input data before it is fed into csv2db.py.
-- csv2db.py: A script that imports data from a CSV file into a SQLite database.
-This script is used to populate the database with sample data.
-- nba_roster.db: A SQLite database file created from the nba.txt data, used to test the Text2SQL interface.
+## Next Steps

+1. Try GRPO RFT to further improve the accuracy.
+2. Fine-tune Llama 3.3 70b and Llama 4 models.
+3. Use torchtune.
+4. Try agentic workflow.
+5. Expand the eval to support other enterprise databases.